Naming of cider Aachen Germany

 In addition it contained several essays on apples and cider making including "The Orchard and its products Cider and Perry by the Rev Henry Bulmer , the father of Percy Bulmer who established Bulmers Cider.
 Henry was knowledgable on cider and a friend of Bull."
 He also included this lovely poem by Tennyson

 Devon Colic Devon

 An illness of abdominal cramps and often leading to death after ingesting lead.
 This was proved by Sir George Baker to be from the lead used in the cider mills in Devon.
+The granite stone being too hard to wrought from a single piece.
+The joints were filled with lead.
 See Cider Musings for more details

 Cider Tax and USA

 Lord Bute’s Government introduces a tax on cider leading to ‘cider riots’ in the West of England.
 It also led to the phrase ‘an Englishman’s home is his castle’, coined by William Pitt the Elder, describing the layman’s right to protect his private property from entry by the tax man.
 This lead to the principle of individual privacy, which is fundamental to the American system of government.
 In this regard, the Fourth Amendment to the United States Constitution— part of the Bill of Rights— prohibits“unreasonable searches and seizures.”
+See Cider Musings

 Dr Christopher Merret and Champagne London

 Dr Christopher Merrett was a medical doctor and scientist and was an early member of the Royal Society.

 He was the first to described sparkling champagne bottled in London 1662 in an address to the Royal Society 1662